WNMF 2: Music for Airports – SOLD OUT

 Legendary, multi-faceted artist Brian Eno reimagined the concept of ambient sound and ambient music with his seminal 1978 album Music for Airports.
 This hypnotic four-part electroacoustic work will anchor a concert that brings together maverick Dutch bassoonist Bram van Sambeek, WSO principals Yuri Hooker and Meredith Johnson, and the Polycoro Chamber Choir, as we are transported through a musical adventure that takes us from Eno and Metallica to Shaw and Azmeh.
 It’s a small world, after all.

-This concert is available to WNMF Pass Holders only.
+This in-person concert is available to WNMF Pass Holders only.

 Over the past three years, I have become interested in the use of music as ambience, and have come to believe that it is possible to produce material that can be used thus without being in any way compromised.
 To create a distinction between my own experiments in this area and the products of the various purveyors of canned music, I have begun using the term Ambient Music.